nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 1. Use IF statements to make objects react to the edges of the screen.
 1. Describe and Create a Game Loop.

-**Optionally, you could if you wanted also learn to:**
+**Optionally, you could also learn to:**
 1. Install Notepad++ and use it in conjunction with PICO-8.
-1. Install Sublime Text to use for the PICO-8
+1. Install Sublime Text to use in conjunction with PICO-8

 # Week 2 - IF, Functions and Variables!
 There are three concepts that every programming environment needs to deal with: